joshfreed/JFLib/README.md

 # JFLib

-A description of this package.
+A general purpose set of libraries to reused across all my apps.